Hypomagnetic field effects as a potential avenue for testing the radical pair mechanism in biology: Introduction

 It has been proposed that the radical pair mechanism underlies many magnetic field effects across biology \cite{Zadeh_Haghighi_2022}.
-Previously, radical pair models have been proposed for avian magnetoreception \cite{Xu2021}, isotope effects on xenon anesthesia \cite{Smith2021} and lithium effects on mania \cite{Zadeh2021Li}, and magnetic field effects on the circadian clock \cite{Zadeh2022CC}.
+Radical pair models have been proposed for LFEs \cite{Timmel1998}, including avian magnetoreception \cite{Ritz2000,Xu2021}, isotope effects on xenon anesthesia \cite{Smith2021} and lithium effects on mania \cite{Zadeh2021Li}, and magnetic field effects on the circadian clock \cite{Zadeh2022CC}.
 In recent studies, it is also suggested that radical pairs may explain hypomagnetic field effects on hippocampal neurogenesis \cite{rishabh2021radical} and microtubule reorganization \cite{ZadehHaghighi2022}.
-However, the physical mechanisms behind these effects are incompletely understood.
-Here, based on the radical pair mechanism, we present an analytical and numerical analysis of the hypomagnetic field effects.
-We show that within a reasonable range of parameters, the hypomagnetic field effects emerge naturally from the spin dynamics of the radical pairs.
-Lastly, we propose that hypomagnetic field effects are particularly a promising way of testing radical pair models.
+The LFEs on radical pair reactions have been extensively studied experimentally and theoretically \cite{Lewis_2018,Barnes_2014,W_Eveson_C_R_Timmel_B_Brockle_2000,Timmel_2004,Maeda_2008,Hore2019}.
+Here, based on the radical pair mechanism, we show that changing the magnetic field experienced by a biological system from the geomagnetic field to near zero can, under certain conditions, lead to stronger effects than changing it from the geomagnetic field to a much stronger field (Fig. \ref{fig:SY-B}).
+We hence suggest that hypomagnetic field effects are an interesting way of testing radical pair models.